-For context, it is important to recognize that random genome insertions have been naturally occurring in crops over the ~10,000 year history of agriculture.
-In some crops, more than 90% of the genome consists of these types of random insertions.
-It is worth noting that during this long period of time these “modified” crops have been consumed safely by humans and animals, and there is a very long history of safe use of crops with this type of modification.
+For context, it is important to recognize that random genome insertions have been naturally occurring in crops over the ~10,000-year history of agriculture.
+In some crops, more than 90 percent of the genome consists of these types of random insertions.
+It is worth noting that during this long period of time, these “modified” crops have been consumed safely by humans and animals, and there is a very long history of safe use of crops with this type of modification.

 In the case of GM crops, you are correct in saying that the current methods (transfection systems) we use to insert a gene into a plant typically do not result in a targeted insertion either, but you need to consider the rest of the total process.
 Researchers use a number of characterization techniques to understand and locate exactly where the gene was inserted, and subsequently select only those plants with the best insertion points (optimal molecular profiles) for further work.

 Unlike new crop varieties developed by other breeding methods, researchers fully characterize GM crops at the molecular level.
 Following is a more technical description:

 - For any given “event” (events are the individual products of transformation), researchers will assess the number of distinct insertion sites resulting from transformation using a variety of molecular biology techniques (e.g., genome sequencing, PCR based methods or Southern blotting).
 We typically consider the events that contain a single insert as optimal, and identify and eliminate others from further work.